Chopsticks: Cambodia

 In Cambodia, chopsticks, spoon and fork, and hands are the primary eating utensils.
 Although chopsticks are commonly used for noodle dishes, most Cambodians use chopsticks for any meal.
-And because Cambodia adopted the spoon and fork later than their neighboring countries such as Thailand, it is common to see Cambodians use chopsticks for any meals.
+Because Cambodia adopted the spoon and fork later than neighboring countries such as Thailand, it is common to see Cambodians use chopsticks for any meals.
 Forks are only used to help guide food onto the spoon.
 Forks are not used to shovel food into the mouth.
 For noodle dishes such as kuyteav and num banhchok, chopsticks are used.
-Cambodians do not use forks at all to put food in their mouth because they are seen as dangerous near the mouth area.
-And the soup spoon is used for the broth.
+Cambodians do not use forks at all to put food in their mouth because they are seen as dangerous near the mouth area, and the soup spoon is used for the broth.

+Indonesia and Malaysia

+Chopsticks in Malay-speaking countries such as Brunei, Indonesia, and other parts of Southeast Asia are used for eating noodles almost exclusively, whilst spoon and/or fork are used for eating rice, and sometimes use of hands as well.
+Typically most commonly seen with dishes such as mie goreng (fried noodles, Indonesia) or mee goreng (also fried noodles, Malaysia, Brunei, Singapore).